HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/index.rst

 ------------

 1. Read :doc:`choose-your-first-workflow`.
+2. Follow :doc:`cli-quickstart` to scaffold a workspace, create a project, and run a first simulation from the command line.
-2. Run :doc:`data-overview-walkthrough` if you want to understand basin setup before touching any solver.
+3. Run :doc:`data-overview-walkthrough` if you want to understand basin setup before touching any solver.
-3. Continue with :doc:`simulation-walkthrough` for a complete end-to-end case.
+4. Continue with :doc:`simulation-walkthrough` for a complete end-to-end case.
-4. Use :doc:`reading-results-pages` when you start comparing methods or reading validation metrics.
+5. Use :doc:`reading-results-pages` when you start comparing methods or reading validation metrics.

 Related sections